KWang-1/FireHack3/README.md

 Attention weights for all positions increases slowly over time, but especially for those nearby to known hazard positions.
 A separate list holds all the known hazard points.

+Resolution maps are necessary because you don't want to search an unknown space in detail.
+Rather, you want to quickly scan it at a few points, and determine whether a hazard zone exists.
+Hazard zones are large enough for this approach to reliably work.
+However for places where hazard zones are known to exist, you want to look in detail and precisely map out the boundary.

 The Control class uses information from these maps to determine the next commands of each of the drones.
 Each drone is at any one point in time assigned to one resolution.
 Each drone has an attention weight to every position on the map of its assigned resolution.